-2) Making unreasonable noise.
+- 2) Making unreasonable noise. - 3) Using language or gestures that are profane, lewd, vulgar or abusive.

-- 3) Using language or gestures that are profane, lewd, vulgar or abusive. - 4) Obstructing vehicular or pedestrian traffic. - 5) Engaging in any act which disrupts the normal operation of the school community.
+4) Obstructing vehicular or pedestrian traffic.

+5) Engaging in any act which disrupts the normal operation of the school community.

 6) Trespassing.
-Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building.
+Students are not permitted in any school building, without an approved purpose or permission from the administrator in charge of the building.
+Any student who is suspended from school is not allowed on school property or at school events unless they have explicit permission from an administrator during their suspension.